varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -u user     Specifies the name of an unprivileged user to which the child
             process should switch before it starts accepting connections.
-This is a shortcut for specifying the user run- time parameter.
+This is a shortcut for specifying the user runtime parameter.

             If specifying both a user and a group, the user should be specified first.